 Not every fire is the same.
 Different types of fire have different hazards and risks.
 Using the wrong type of fire extinguisher could do more harm than good.
 There are six classes of fire, and each should be attacked differently to put them out safely.

 Fires can be devastating.
 Burning, injuring, and even killing people.
 Damaging buildings and equipment.
 Interrupting business activities.
 Fire can end lives, and put you out of business.

 Nearly 60% of businesses never recover after a fire.
 Make sure yours isn’t one of them.

 Fire prevention is the best way to make sure that fire doesn't impact you or your business.
-But you should always have a plan in place for dealing with fires if they do happen.
+But as well as preventing fires from starting in the first place, you should have a plan in place for dealing with fires if they do happen.

-If a fire does start, it can spread quickly.
+Because if a fire does start, it can spread quickly.
 Knowing how to attack a fire before it grows, isn't always straightforward.
 Not every fire is the same.
 Different fires can have different hazards and risks.
-Use the wrong type of fire extinguisher could do more harm than good.
+Using the wrong type of fire extinguisher could do more harm than good.

 Class A fires are fires involving solids.
 This type of fuel could be paper and cardboard, common in offices and manufacturing.
 It could be furniture, or fixtures and fittings.
 It could even be the structure of the building.

 If any type of solid material is burning, like you would expect in a "normal" fire, then it's a Class A fire.

 This is one of the most common types of fire because solids are the most common type of fuel and one that is hard to eliminate.
 Good housekeeping should help to keep materials like packaging and waste reduced, minimising risks.

 The best types of fire extinguishers for class A fires are water and foam extinguishers.
 Water is the most popular type of extinguisher because it can handle most fires involving solids.
 But, as a conductor, it should never be used near electrical equipment.